TufayelLUS/LinkedIn-Scraper/README.md

-# LinkedIn Lead Scraper 🚀<br><br>Having trouble with the base version?
-Check the "Cookie Based" version <a href="https://github.com/TufayelLUS/LinkedIn-Scraper/tree/master/LinkedIn%20Lead%20Scraper%202024%20Edition">here</a><br>Need location filter or role filter? <a href="https://github.com/TufayelLUS/LinkedIn-Scraper/tree/master/ProxyCurl_Version">Check this version</a>
+# LinkedIn Lead Scraper 🚀
 A LinkedIn Scraper to scrape up to 10k LinkedIn profiles and save their e-mail addresses if available!<br>
 It collects 10k profiles from the LinkedIn directory and their details like name, current position/headline, and location information.
-After all profiles are collected, it starts finding their email addresses
+After all profiles are collected, it starts finding their email addresses.
+You can narrow down your searches based on location, role, etc.
 <br><br>
 <a href="https://nubela.co/proxycurl?utm_campaign=influencer_marketing&utm_source=github&utm_medium=social&utm_content=tufayel_linkedin-scraper"><img src="https://raw.githubusercontent.com/TufayelLUS/LinkedIn-Scraper/master/proxycurl.png" width="300px" height="100%" /></a><br>
  <b>Scrape public LinkedIn profile data at scale with <a href="https://nubela.co/proxycurl?utm_campaign=influencer_marketing&utm_source=github&utm_medium=social&utm_content=tufayel_linkedin-scraper">Proxycurl APIs</a>.</b><br>